Skip to main content

 At Sharples we work closely with external agencies, forming strong working relationships to offer support to our pupils.
 Here are some agencies that we work with and an insight into their work:

 Targeted Youth work with pupils at risk of exclusion and engaging into risky/unsociable behaviour out of school.
-They provide key workers and 1-1 support.
+They provide key workers and one-to-one support for young people to build a trusting relationship to support them through difficult periods and build their self-confidence, self-esteem and resilience.

 School Nursing Team